mloitzl/ndc25-WorkshopGraphQL/VisualStudio/Step3.md

 ```

 ## Add to pipeline
-The server will have to be able to intercept GraphQL request.
+The server will have to be able to intercept GraphQL requests.
 Therefore you need to add GraphQL to the pipeline.
 Add the following code before the line containing the app.Run().

 ```csharp
 app.MapGraphQL();